 Ongoing regulatory counseling of Fortune 500 manufacturer of consumer and commercial products on FIFRA compliance, including FIFRA’s requirements applicable to “devices” and the self-disclosure to EPA of potential FIFRA violations related to a product line.

 Advised international mineral mining and processing company on FIFRA compliance, particularly the applicability of FIFRA’s treated articles exemption, for an antimicrobial filler product to be sold into the decorative coatings market.

 Represented international mineral mining and processing company in connection with confidential regulatory and enforcement issues arising under FIFRA.
 The counterparties included EPA and a Fortune 100 global chemical manufacturer.
 In connection with this matter, we obtained regulatory approval from the EPA that allowed our client to avoid several hundreds of thousands of dollars in costs.

 Represent a national bird seed manufacturer on enforcement actions by both U.S. EPA and the state of California under the FIFRA.
-The agencies have alleged that certain of the company’s products constitute unregistered pesticides under federal and state law.
+The agencies have alleged that some of the company’s products constitute unregistered pesticides under federal and state law.

 Counseled discount product manufacturer and wholesaler through FIFRA enforcement actions involving multiple states, product lines, and allegations of failure to register pesticides and mislabeling.
-In the most significant enforcement action, negotiated a resolution with EPA that allowed our client to continue marketing the product at issue as “minimal risk” and included a penalty approximately 60 percent below EPA’s proposal.
+In the most significant enforcement action, we negotiated a resolution with EPA that allowed our client to continue marketing the product at issue as “minimal risk” and included a penalty approximately 60 percent below EPA’s proposal.